 Our team of immigration lawyers are regularly instructed by family members of migrants who are looking to apply as a Points Based System Dependant under the Immigration Rules.
 Our specialist immigration team regularly achieve successful results for our clients and this is evident by testimonials left by our clients.
 Our team are ready to meet with you to consider whether you meet the eligibility requirements to apply from abroad or in the UK and once instructed will liaise with you in preparing your visa application with the requisite supporting documentation.

-In order to qualify as a Points Based System Dependant, the Applicant must be:
+In order to qualify as a Points Based System or Appendix W Dependant, the Applicant must be:

-- The spouse or partner of a person with Indefinite Leave to Remain (ILR) or British Citizenship who last held leave in Tier 1, Tier 2 or Tier 5 of the Points Based System and did not qualify for ILR; or
+- The spouse or partner of a person with Indefinite Leave to Remain (ILR) or British Citizenship who last held leave in Tier 1, Tier 2 or Tier 5 of the Points Based System or Appendix W worker and did not qualify for ILR; or

-- The child or a person with ILR or British Citizenship who last held leave in Tier 1, Tier 2 or Tier 5 of the Points Based System and their parent does not qualify for ILR or they last held leave as a Points Based System Dependant (which was granted on or after 9 July 2012).
+- The child or a person with ILR or British Citizenship who last held leave in Tier 1, Tier 2 or Tier 5 of the Points Based System or under Appendix W and their parent does not qualify for ILR or they last held leave as a Points Based System Dependant (which was granted on or after 9 July 2012).

-There may also be maintenance requirements for Points Based System Dependant applicants which will depend on the visa held by the main applicant.
+There may also be maintenance requirements for Points Based System and Appendix W Dependant applicants which will depend on the visa held by the main applicant.
 Therefore it is advisable to consult with our immigration lawyers who can guide you and assess whether you meet the Home Office’s eligibility criteria.

-Those who are granted a Points Based System Dependant Visa will be granted leave in line with the expiry date of the Points Based System migrant’s leave (except if they were granted ILR).
+Those who are granted a Points Based System or Appendix W Dependant Visa will be granted leave in line with the expiry date of the Points Based System migrant’s leave (except if they were granted ILR).

 Immigration Health Surcharge (IHS)